 Michael Medina is in his 11th year at Quinnipiac.
 After serving as Assistant Athletic Director for Intramurals for the past six years, Medina was promoted to Associate Atheltic Director in 2011.
 Under Medina’s direction, Quinnipiac intramurals has shown an increase in student participation with the introduction of new sports and increased student interaction.

 A respected member of the National Intramural Recreation Sports Association (NIRSA), he was honored with the Horace Moody Award in 2009.
 This award is given to a professional member for their outstanding commitment to student development.
 He has served as the State Director for Connecticut and Rhode Island in Region I and was a Co-Chair of the 2010 NIRSA Region 1 Conference.
-Currently, Medina has alumni working at Manhattan College, the University of Connecticut & Claremont McKenna College.
+Among Medina's distinguished alumni includes former staffers working at the University of Connecticut, UMass-Lowell, Manhattan College, Claremont McKenna College, and SUNY Farmingdale.

 Previously, he was a committee member in the Sports Officials Development Program for Flag Football, a national committee that focuses on improving training techniques for student officials.
 Members of this committee go to the Flag Football National Championships to evaluate student officials.
 Medina arrived at Quinnipiac after previous stints at Northeastern University and the University of Maryland.
 During that time, he was a two-time All- American official in both flag football and basketball.